Psudhanshu/Profile-/README.md

 ## Summary

-Skilled machine learning engineer with expertise in Classification models.
-Eager to bring experience in Analysis, Model evaluation, and Algorithms.
+Junior data scientist with a skilled hand in analysis, model development and optimization.
+Keen to learn more about the field.

 ## Education